Aegon007/Aegon007.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Network Security
-  - Artificial Intelligence
+  - Machine Learning and Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Blockchain
+  - Biometrics and Computer Vision

 # Education to show in About widget
 education: